Important Update

 Working For You News

-CSLEA & CHP-PSDA Visit Dispatchers Training at CHP Academy in West Sacramento
+Reaching out to CHP Dispatchers Training at the Academy in West Sacramento

-WEST SACRAMENTO – On April 7, 2025, 10 California Highway Patrol (CHP) dispatchers training at the academy in West Sacramento received a visit from union representatives California Statewide Law Enforcement Association (CSLEA) Senior Counsel Andrea Perez and CHP-Public Safety Dispatchers Association Vice President Victor Tovar.
-Perez and Tovar conducted a new employee orientation, introducing the […]
+WEST SACRAMENTO – In an effort to inform new CHP dispatchers training at the Academy in West Sacramento about the benefits of union membership, a representative from the California Statewide Law Enforcement Association (CSLEA) and from the CHP-Public Safety Dispatchers Association (CHP-PSDA) hosted a new employee orientation on June 9, 2025.
+During the orientation, veteran […]

 News